 I’m a huge fan of ground beef.
 It’s accessible, easy to cook with, and cheap.
 I think using it in this recipe is a much easier ingredient than using steak, like in a traditional beef and broccoli recipe; especially if you’re in a time crunch, or already have ground beef on hand.
 If you have more time I encourage you to try this paleo beef with broccoli recipe that uses a sirloin steak.

-I spoon my stir-fried ground beef and broccoli over a bowl of cauliflower rice, and the combination taste amazing.
+I spoon my stir-fried ground beef and broccoli over a bowl of cauliflower rice, and the combination tastes amazing.
 You could also serve it with white rice or some other veggies like bell peppers, sugar snap peas, or thinly sliced carrots.

 A one-pan meal loaded with crispy tender broccoli, and garlicky ground beef; all with a sweet and savory stir-fry sauce.
 YES.